k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 Where **${text}** is replaced with the value of the **text** input argument in the prepared statement.

-### Non-Prepared Statement Parameters Support
+### Support for Non-Prepared Statement Parameters

-The **sql** input argument of the **DbCommand** Actor includes the SQL statement which needs to be executed by the Actor.
-The SQL statement can be created dynamically using the prepared and non-prepared statement parameters.
+The DbCommand Actor’s **sql** input argument includes an SQL statement which must be executed by the Actor.
+The SQL statement can be created dynamically using prepared and non-prepared statement parameters.

 The syntax is: